Cycling in Shropshire

 On another occasion he decided to cure himself of hiccups by setting himself on fire...

 Jack spent the entire family fortune on drink, hunting, gambling, and at the races.
 It is said he had some 2,000 dogs, 700 hunting boots, 150 pairs of hunting breeches, 1,000 hats and 3,000 shirts.
 Still, he managed to have a pub named after him, The Jack Mytton Inn, so all was not lost.
-If you visit the canal-side pub, at nearby Hindford village (SY11 4NL), take a look at the pictures of Mad Jack on the dinning room walls.
+If you visit the canal-side pub (may be closed), at nearby Hindford village (SY11 4NL), take a look at the pictures of Mad Jack on the dinning room walls.

 North Shropshire has some rather pretty houses built with large blocks of the local sandstone.
 This one (near Middle) is situated in an old quarry and looks like something from Hansel & Gretel...

 Note the precarious-looking trees at the top of the cliff-face.
 Apparently they don't fall down on the house and garden because of way their roots are anchored into the rock-face - they fall away from the cliff-face.